Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Methods

 \subsection{Comparison with the spin-spiral method}

 We briefly review the differences between the (SC)$^2$ method and the spin-spiral method, both of which are nonperturbative approaches.
-The spin-spiral method, based on the generalized Bloch's theorem\cite{sandratskii_noncollinear_1998}, is another procedure for sampling magnetic configurations \cite{jacobsson_efficient_2022}.
+The spin-spiral method, based on the generalized Bloch's theorem \cite{Sandratskii1998-ln}, is another procedure for sampling magnetic configurations \cite{Jacobsson2022-nu}.
 Subsequently, exchange coupling parameters $J_{ij}$ are evaluated to reproduce the energies of sampled spin-spiral states.
 A major advantage of this method is that it requires only a minimal magnetic unit cell, thus keeping computational costs relatively low.
-There are, however, some shortcomings that do not exist in the (SC)$^2$ method.
-For example, the spin-spiral method ignores the disorder caused by the excitation of multiple spin wave modes and the impact of this disorder on the electronic state, which is inevitable at finite temperatures.
-Moreover, spin-orbit coupling cannot be used in conjunction with the spin-spiral method because it breaks the translational symmetries assumed in the generalized Bloch's theorem.
+However, there are limitations not present in the (SC)$^2$ method.
+For example, the spin-spiral method does not explicitly capture the disorder arising from the simultaneous excitation of multiple spin-wave modes and the associated electron--spin coupling, which becomes unavoidable at finite temperatures.
+Moreover, spin-orbit coupling cannot be incorporated alongside the spin-spiral method because it breaks the translational symmetry assumed in the generalized Bloch's theorem.

-We also note the extendability of the (SC)$^2$ method.
-First, the (SC)$^2$ method is not limited to evaluating the isotropic lowest-order interaction $J_{ij}$.
-For instance, Antal and co-workers have evaluated tensor-formed exchange coupling parameters, fourth-order interaction parameters, and on-site anisotropy parameters for a Cr trimer on Au(111) surface while considering spin-orbit coupling \cite{antal_first-principles_2008}.
-Second, the effect of lattice vibrations on exchange coupling parameters can also be calculated straightforwardly, as demonstrated in Ref. \cite{heine_temperature-dependent_2021}.
+We also note the extensibility of the (SC)$^2$ method.
+First, the (SC)$^2$ method is not limited to evaluating the isotropic lowest-order cluster interaction $J_{ij}$.
+For instance, Antal and co-workers have evaluated tensor-formed exchange coupling parameters, fourth-order interaction parameters, and on-site anisotropy parameters for a Cr trimer on Au(111) surface while considering the spin-orbit coupling \cite{Antal2008-nt}.
+Second, the effect of lattice vibrations on exchange coupling parameters can also be calculated straightforwardly, as demonstrated in Ref.~\cite{Heine2021-qe}.
 Notably, the direct modeling of atomic displacements due to lattice vibrations in a supercell is a feature not available in the spin-spiral method with a minimal cell.
-The current limitation of the (SC)$^2$ method compared to conventional methods is its higher computational cost and the difficulty in systematically improving magnetic models.
-However, we expect these problems can be overcome in future by combining the spin-cluster expansion \cite{drautz_spin-cluster_2004} with the torque method which is utilizing a constraining magnetic field \cite{jacobsson_efficient_2022}.
+The current limitation of the (SC)$^2$ method compared to other methods is its higher computational cost and the difficulty in systematically improving spin models.
+However, we expect these issues can be overcome in the future by combining the spin-cluster expansion \cite{Drautz2004-id} with the torque method that utilizes constraining magnetic fields \cite{Jacobsson2022-nu}.